-The location of a moving object can be represented in memory as a 2-dimensional point while its other attributes can be stored on disk.
-One local server is likely to be responsible for handling a limited number of moving objects (e.g. 1,000,000).
-For such settings, for even large problem sizes, all the necessary data and auxiliary structures, can be easily kept in the main memory of a high-end workstation.
+The location of a mobile object can be represented in memory as a 2-dimensional point while its other attributes can be stored on disk.
+One local server is likely to be responsible for handling a limited number of mobile objects (e.g. 1,000,000).
+As we see later in this paper, all necessary data and auxiliary structures for even large problem sizes can be easily kept in the main memory of an average modern PC.

 In order for the solution to be effective it is necessary to efficiently compute the matching between large numbers of objects and queries.
-While multidimensional indexes tailored for main memory, as proposed in [12], would perform better than disk-oriented structures, the use of an index on the moving objects suffers from the need for constant updating as the objects move - resulting in degraded performance.
+While multidimensional indexes tailored for main memory, as proposed in [13], would perform better than disk-oriented structures, the use of an index on the moving objects suffers from the need for constant updating as the objects move - resulting in degraded performance.
 To avoid this need for constant updating of the index structure and to improve the processing of continuous queries, we propose a very different approach: Query Indexing.
 In contrast to the traditional approach of building an index on the moving objects, we propose to build an index on the queries.
 This approach is especially suited for evaluating continuous queries over moving objects, since the queries remain active for long periods of time, and objects are constantly moving.

 In this paper we investigate several in-memory index structures for efficient and scalable processing of continuous queries.
-We evaluate not only indexes designed to be used in main memory, but also disk-based indexes adapted and optimized for main memory.
+We evaluate not only indexes designed to be used in main memory exclusively but also disk-based indexes adapted and optimized for main memory.
 Our results show that, contrary to conventional wisdom, using a simple grid-like structure gives the best performance, even when the data is highly skewed.
 We also propose an effective technique for improving the caching performance.
 The proposed solutions are extremely efficient, e.g. 100,000 (25,000) continuous queries over 100,000 (1,000,000) objects can be evaluated in as little as 0.288 (0.762) seconds!
 The use of query indexing is critical for achieving such efficient processing.
 We also present an analytical evaluation for the optimal grid size.
 The analysis matches well with the experimental results.
 A technique for improving the cache-hit rate is developed that achieves a speed up of 100%.